 3.4.3.
-HD Captions
+HD Captions/VANC

-The HD Captions menu allows the user to setup and configure downstream HD VANC captions.
-(SMPTE 334M).
-To enter the HD Captions sub-menu, use the UP and DOWN arrows until HD CAPTIONS is displayed on the front panel.
+The HD Captions/VANC menu allows the user to setup and configure downstream HD VANC captions (SMPTE 334M).
+To enter the HD Captions/VANC sub-menu, use the UP and DOWN arrows until HD CAPTIONS/VANC is displayed on the front panel.
 Press SELECT to enter this menu.
-The following options are available in the HD Captions sub-menu. (section 3.4.3.1 to 3.5.3.4) To see a "quick reference" layout of the menu system, please refer to section 3.3.1.
+The following options are available in the HD Captions/VANC sub-menu (see section 3.4.3.1 to 3.4.3.6).
+To view a "quick reference" layout of the menu system, please refer to section 3.4.
 Press SETUP to exit this level.

 3.4.3.1.
-VANC Line Select
+VANC CC Line Sel

-VANC Line Select controls the line insertion of downstream HD VANC captions.
-HD VANC caption (SMPTE 334M) are inserted default in line 9 of the downstream HD video.
+VANC CC Line Select controls the line insertion of downstream HD VANC captions.
+The HD VANC caption (SMPTE 334M) is inserted as default in line 9 of the downstream HD video.
 Lines 7 through 24 are available.
-To configure this option, use the UP and Down arrows to scroll through the menu until VANC Line Select is displayed on the front panel and press SELECT.
+To configure this option, use the UP and DOWN arrows to scroll through the menu until VANC Line Select is displayed on the front panel and press SELECT.
 Use the UP and DOWN arrows to choose the HD VANC line and press SELECT.
 The enabled setting will flash.
 Press SETUP to exit this level.